boldingd/EclipsePhaseContent/Locus.md

 > But, difference was, that was an op, and there wasn't any collateral damage.
 >
 > **H0N-3**: I always thought you had something to do with that blueprint.
-> Didn't it come from curé?
+> Didn't it come from Curé?
 >
 > **anarcat**: I mean, that's kind of my *point*: I've helped write blueprints that can turn a fuel tank into a fusion bomb, and I'm telling you that it should probably be a *lot harder* to do that.
 >